 Known for its high quality of life and relaxed atmosphere, living in San Diego is often considered better than living in Los Angeles.
-San Diego has a lot to offer and we want to show you that.
-But whether you're considering a cross-state move or a cross-country move to the city, the decision shouldn't be taken lightly.
+San Diego has a lot to offer and we want to show it to you.
+However, whether you're considering moving to the city to another state or to another country, the decision shouldn't be made lightly.
 In fact, we think there are 16 things you should know about living in San Diego.

-After all, it's not just about what San Diego has to offer in general, but what San Diego has to offer you.
+After all, it's not just about what San Diego has to offer in general, it's about what San Diego has to offer you.
 According to PayScale, San Diego is 44% more expensive than the national average.
-But we need to consider San Diego's living costs in context.
-As a large, vibrant city, you'd expect rent, food, and other essentials to be more expensive than a small town in Arkansas, for example.
+But we must consider San Diego's living costs in context.
+As a large and vibrant city, you'd expect rent, food and other basic items to be more expensive than a small town in Arkansas, for example.

 The title of the sample video will go here for this video.
 To see the full list of rankings, visit here.
 Notifications can be turned off at any time in the browser settings.
 San Diego has a very relaxed, “carefree” lifestyle, and that's probably why San Diego is the best place to live according to many.